Baby Charlie Gard dies after life support withdrawn

 He was diagnosed with mitochondrial DNA depletion syndrome, a rare inherited condition that causes muscle weakness and loss of motor skills.
 Charlie was the 16th person to ever be diagnosed with the disease, according to his parents.

-As the disease progressed, Charlie became weaker, losing the ability to move his arms or legs or breath, and he experienced seizures.
+As the disease progressed, Charlie became weaker, losing the ability to move his arms or legs or breathe, and he experienced seizures.
 He was then placed on a ventilator that was breathing for him.

 Through their own research, Charlie's parents, Chris Gard and Connie Yates, found a doctor in the United States doing research on an experimental treatment called nucleoside bypass therapy who was willing to treat Charlie.